-This two-layer sponge cake is heavily spiked with Irish stout and Irish cream.
+This two-layer sponge cake is heavily spiked with Guinness® and Baileys®.
 Stout is mixed into the chocolate cake mixture before being baked and the liqueur is mixed into the icing.
-A deliciously rich and flavoursome cake.
+A deliciously rich chocolate cake to celebrate St Patrick's day!
 You can also make this recipe as cupcakes.

 If you'd like the Irish cream icing to be chocolate, simply add 30-50g of cocoa powder in place of some of the icing sugar.

 Having only ever baked one cake in my life - a good 15 years ago - I used this recipe for my entry into none other than the Mens Chocolate Sponge Division of the Pembroke Show 2010.
 Not only did I win first prize against 8 other entrants, including my brother-in-law who came 3rd (get in there), I was left with virtually a whole bottle of Baileys to plough the wife with in order to etc... etc...
 On top of that the £4 prize money I creamed paid for over half of the non-alcoholic ingrediants!!
 As I don't have much experience in baking cakes, I can't really say whether or not this was an easy / hard recipe to follow!
 What I can say, however, is that I can read, I can follow instructions and I did win FIRST PRIZE!! - 16 Aug 2010

 I made this recipe into cupcakes and it was great.
 I filled each cupcake with the Bailey's buttercream and topped each with the chocolate ganache.
 They were a big hit! - 03 Jun 2010 (Review from Allrecipes US | Canada)